Homeowners insurance policy endorsements

 Common types of homeowners insurance endorsements

-One standard use of endorsements is to gain additional coverage for specific perils that are often excluded.
-Another frequent practice is to include coverage for specific possessions that would not usually be protected.
-Whether looking to add coverage for earthquakes, valuable art and jewelry, or for an expensive aspect of your garden landscaping, endorsements may be one way to accomplish that.
+One common use of endorsements is to provide additional coverage for specific perils that are often excluded from a standard home insurance policy.
+Another frequent practice is to include coverage for specific possessions that would not usually be financially protected.
+Whether you’re looking to add coverage for earthquakes, valuable art and jewelry, or an expensive aspect of your garden landscaping, endorsements may be one way to accomplish that.
+Some of the most common home insurance endorsements are included below.

 Learn more: Guide to earthquake insurance.